Photo Credit: Department of Conservation

 Kakapo Facts

-- As a result, this truly remarkable bird now sadly finds itself facing serious threats to its continued existence as a species.
+- Regrettably, this truly remarkable bird now sadly finds itself facing serious threats to its continued existence as a species.
 Its greatest threats include habitat loss, climate change, and also non-indigenous predators, such as cats, ferrets, rats, and stoats.

-- Due to these various depredations, its known population only totals 148 extant individuals, as of April 2018.
+- Due to these various depredations, the known population of the remarkable Kakapo only totaled 148 extant individuals, as of April 2018.
 For this reason, among others, the IUCN now lists the amazing bird species as Critically Endangered.

 Kakapo Physical Description

-Perhaps the most notable fact about the truly surprising Kakapo, rather surprisingly, remains its physical size.
-That’s because this fascinaing animal ranks as rather small, compared to some of the other flightless birds throughout the world.
+Perhaps the most notable fact about the truly impressive bird, somewhat surprisingly, continues to be its physical size.
+That’s because this fascinating animal ranks as rather small, compared to some of the other 60-odd species of flightless birds throughout the world.

-In coloring, the bird typically presents a striking combination of yellowish-green colors.
-Plus, this appears mottled with brownish gray or black on the upper side.
+In coloring, the Kakapo typically presents a striking combination of yellowish-green colors.
+This appears mottled with brownish gray or black on the upper side.
 The flank and breast also tend to have the same background colors, but the mottling consists of yellow.

 - Kingdom: Animalia